 Medium Impact: Can withstand impact from an object moving up to 45 metres per second.

 High Impact: Can withstand impact from an object moving up to 120 metres per second.

 Extra High Impact: Can withstand impact from an object moving up to 190 metres per second.

 Impact resistance Certification:

-All ProChoice safety eyewear is rated medium impact or higher, have polycarbonate lenses; 99.9% UV protection and are Certified to AS/NZS1337.1:2010 Standards.
-That Certification means you have quality assurance that the product will perform as stated.
-Check your safety eyewear to see if it has the Australian Standards logo which indicates they conform to tests for impact resistance.
+Accordingly, all ProChoice safety eyewear is rated medium impact or higher, have polycarbonate lenses; 99.9% UV protection and are Certified to AS/NZS1337.1:2010 Standards.
+In other words, that Certification means you have quality assurance that the product will perform as stated.
+Hence, check your safety eyewear to see if it has the Australian Standards logo which indicates they conform to tests for impact resistance.

 Choosing Impact Resistance:

-Figure 1.0 outlines how different ratings are marked while Figure 1.1 provides broad guidance on what impact protection rating should be considered for different tasks.
-However this information should not be relied upon to determine suitable safety eyewear.
-A risk assessment should be carried out by a qualified OHS professional to choose which PPE suits your work environment.
+To illustrate, Figure 1.0 outlines how different ratings are marked while Figure 1.1 provides broad guidance on what impact protection rating should be considered for different tasks.
+Although this information should not be relied upon to determine suitable safety eyewear.
+Actually, a risk assessment should be carried out by a qualified OHS professional to choose which PPE suits your work environment.